ironbar/orangutan/reports/04_Modeling.md

 For orange zones is more difficult, sometimes going to an orange zone is good and sometimes is bad.
 The agent could start on an orange zone and escape from it.

+I can reuse many of the obstacles levels:
+* On exploration levels I can add death or hot zones .
+I have to fix goal and agent positions.
+I could add traps like goals on death zones and new goals on hot zones.
+* I could take levels with walls dividing the arena and replace them by death zones

 #### 05 Spatial Reasoning